spinnaker/spinnaker/docs/commands.md

  * `--chaos`: Enable Chaos Monkey support.
 For this to work, you'll need a running Chaos Monkey deployment.
 Currently, Halyard doesn't configure Chaos Monkey for you; read more instructions here https://github.com/Netflix/chaosmonkey/wiki.
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
  * `--jobs`: Allow Spinnaker to run containers in Kubernetes and Titus as Job stages in pipelines.
+ * `--mine-canary`: Enable canary support.
+For this to work, you'll need a canary judge configured.
+Currently, Halyard does not configure canary judge for you.
  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--pipeline-templates`: Enable pipeline template support.
 Read more at https://github.com/spinnaker/dcd-spec.